 In cases of severe cardiopulmonary depression, administration of isoflurane should be discontinued, the breathing circuit should be flushed with oxygen, the existence of a patent airway ensured, and assisted or controlled ventilation with pure oxygen initiated.
 Cardiovascular depression should be treated with plasma expanders, pressor agents, antiarrhythmic agents or other appropriate techniques.

 4.11 Withdrawal period(s)

-Horse: withdrawal period for meat and offal : 2 days.
+Horses:

+Meat and offal: 2 days

-The product should not be used for the treatment of mares producing milk for human consumption.
+Not authorised for use in mares producing milk for human consumption.

 5. PHARMACOLOGICAL PROPERTIES